denodrivers/postgres/docs/README.md

 ##### Read modes

-In many cases, and specially when allowing third parties to access data inside our database it might be a good choice to prevent queries from modifying the database in the course of the transaction.
-You can disable this write privileges by setting `read_only: true` in the transaction options.
+In many cases, and specially when allowing third parties to access data inside your database it might be a good choice to prevent queries from modifying the database in the course of the transaction.
+You can revoke this write privileges by setting `read_only: true` in the transaction options.
 The default for all transactions will be to enable write permission.